artainmo/trading_bot/simulation/README.md

-SIMULATION ALGO: Write down in user.txt your algo specifications, let it run with python2.7 user.py and see the result in the feedback directory.
+# simulation
+Simulate a trading algorithm based on past cryptocurrency data.

+## Use
+Specify the desired algorithm in 'users_data/user.txt'.

+Launch it with `python2.7 code/user.py`.

+See the results in '/feedback'.